 I hope this article provides you with a rational framework on how to choose your next real estate crowdsourcing investment.
 Make sure you follow a disciplined approach to building your real estate crowdsourcing portfolio over time.

 My goal is to generate as much passive income as possible so I can spend more time with family now that I have a newborn.
-Currently, I’ve got a total of $810,000 invested with RealtyShares in 17 different projects around the country with a target IRR of 15% a year.

 For those who have more interest and time, I’m confident that if you follow my five main points you’ll do better than someone who does not.
 The key to real estate investing really is job growth.
 If job growth in a particular area is strong, real estate prices will likely follow.

 Check out Fundrise for free.
 It’s one of the original platforms founded in 2012, and it’s available for non-accredited investors.

 About the Author: Sam began investing his own money ever since he opened an online brokerage account in 1995.
 Sam loved investing so much that he decided to make a career out of investing by spending the next 13 years after college working at two of the leading financial service firms in the world.
 During this time, Sam received his MBA from UC Berkeley with a focus on finance and real estate.
 He also became Series 7 and Series 63 registered.
 In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $200,000 a year in passive income.
 He spends time playing tennis, hanging out with family, consulting for leading fintech companies and writing online to help others achieve financial freedom.

 FinancialSamurai.com was started in 2009 and is one of the most trusted personal finance sites today with over 1.5 million organic pageviews a month.
 Financial Samurai has been featured in top publications such as the LA Times, The Chicago Tribune, Bloomberg and The Wall Street Journal.